IntelliTect/Coalesce/docs/pages/modeling/attributes/search.rst

     __ NameFalsehoods_

     :csharp:`public bool IsSplitOnSpaces { get; set; } = true;`
-        If set to true (the default), each word in the search terms will be searched for in each searchable field independently.
+        If set to true (the default), each word in the search terms will be searched for in each searchable field independently, and a row will only be considered a match if each word in the search term is a match on at least one searchable property where :csharp:`IsSplitOnSpaces == true`

         This is useful when searching for a full name across two or more fields.
 In the above example, using :csharp:`IsSplitOnSpaces = true` would provide more intuitive behavior since it will search both first name and last name for each word entered into the search field.
 But, `you probably shouldn't be doing that in the first place`__.

     :csharp:`public SearchMethods SearchMethod { get; set; } = SearchMethods.BeginsWith;`
-        Specifies whether the value of the field will be checked using :csharp:`Contains` or using :csharp:`BeginsWith`.
+        For string properties, specifies whether the value of the field will be checked using :csharp:`Contains` or using :csharp:`BeginsWith`.

         Note that standard database indexing can be used to speed up :csharp:`BeginsWith` searches.